NTX-McGill/NeuroTechX-McGill-2020/src/dashboard/README.md

 python backend.py
 ```

-In order for the backend to run with `finger_mode = True`, Start the data stream in OpenBCI.
+In order for the backend to run with `finger_mode = True`, Start the data stream in OpenBCIv4.
 In the networking widget, switch to LSL and set Stream 1 with the following settings:

 -   **Data Type:** "Timeseries"
 -   **Name:** obci<sub>eeg1</sub>